Step-by-Step Guide

 Build approval workflows that route invoices based on your organization's authorization policies.
 Invoices under a defined threshold might auto-approve after successful matching.
 Invoices above that threshold route to department managers.
 Large invoices above a higher threshold require executive approval.
 Configure the routing logic to match your existing approval matrix exactly so the AI system enforces the same policies your manual process followed.

-The AI agent sends approval requests through the channels your approvers actually use, whether that is email, Slack, or a dedicated approval interface.
+The AI agent sends approval requests through the channels your approvers actually use — email, Slack, or a dedicated approval interface.
 Include all relevant information in the approval request: vendor name, amount, matching results, line item details, and any flags or discrepancies.
 Make it easy for approvers to review and approve or reject with a single click.

-Implement escalation logic for approval delays.
-If an approver does not respond within a configured timeframe, the agent sends a reminder.
+Add escalation logic for approval delays.
+If an approver doesn't respond within a configured timeframe, the agent sends a reminder.
 After a second delay, it can escalate to a backup approver or the approver's manager.
 For time-sensitive invoices approaching their due date, the agent can flag urgency and adjust the escalation timeline accordingly.

 Integrate with Accounting Software and Measure Results

-Connect the approved invoice data to your accounting system, whether that is QuickBooks, Xero, NetSuite, or another platform.
+Connect the approved invoice data to your accounting system — QuickBooks, Xero, NetSuite, or another platform.
 The agent creates journal entries with the correct account codes, cost centers, and tax treatments based on the extracted and validated invoice data.
-Payment scheduling follows your configured payment terms, ensuring that early payment discounts are captured and cash flow is optimized.
+Payment scheduling follows your configured payment terms, ensuring that early payment discounts are captured and cash flow is managed well.

 Ready to Implement This?